Definition of living thing

 Responsive to stimuli

-A living thing dies.
+The living things die.
 A living thing has life and this life ends eventually.
 Senescence refers to biological aging.
-It is when a living thing gradually deteriorates over the course of its life.
+It is when a living things gradually deteriorates over the course of its life.
 The organism gradually loses its ability to function and deal with stressors.
 As such, it becomes more vulnerable to diseases and dysfunction.
 At the cellular level, the cell no longer divides although it may still be metabolically active.
 One of the natural causes of cellular senescence is the shortening of telomeres leading to DNA damage.
 Conversely, some living things are regarded as immortal because they seem to circumvent death.
 Examples include the age-reversing jellyfish Turritopsis doohmii, the regenerating flatworms, and the seemingly indestructible tardigrades.

 The study of living things is called biology (also called biological science).
 An expert in this field is called a biologist.
 Several areas of biological studies include morphology, anatomy, cytology, histology, physiology, ecology, evolution, taxonomy, and pathology.